ianwood314/homeworks/homework05/README.md

 * Query data in a dataset using a Flask application

 ## Description of Data
-- `Meteorite_Landings.json`: file contains all of the meteorite landing sites as a list of dictionaries where each dictionary contains information on the geographic location, mass, and class of the meteorite at the site.
+- `Meteorite_Landings.json`: File contains all of the meteorite landing sites as a list of dictionaries where each dictionary contains information on the geographic location, mass, and class of the meteorite at the site.

 ## Scripts